MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

 This lab takes approximately **25** minutes to complete.

+## Scenario
+In this scenario, you're an analyst that's tasked with querying a sample dataset of raw metrics NYC taxicab rides that you pull summary statistics (profiling) the data from the Fabric environment.
+You use KQLto query this data and gather information in order to gain informational insights about the data.

 ## Create a workspace

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.